yikai82/ML-Project-NYSX/README.md

 ---
 ### 3.2 Set up environment with a clean envirmental.yml

-- I exported my conda environment(`ml_env_complete.yml`) and added to the repo here, which should be a cleaning a guarantee work around
+- I also exported my full Conda environment (`ml_env_complete.yml`) and included it in the repo as a fallback option in case the above setup method fails, you can also try [3.3](#33-set-up-minimum-environment-with-a-minimumyml) below.

 ```bash
 ## Option 1: For conda user
 cd path/to/the/folder
 conda env create -f environment.yml # This will create a conda enviroment with the same name defined in the environmet.yml.